Mil Mi-28: Design

 The Mi-28 is a new-generation attack helicopter that functions as an air-to-air and air-to-ground partner for the Mi-24 Hind and Ka-50 Hokum.
 The five-blade main rotor is mounted above the body midsection, short, wide, tapered, weapon-carrying wings are mounted to the rear of the body midsection.
 Two turboshaft engines in pods are mounted alongside the top of the fuselage with downturned exhausts.
 The fuselage is slender and tapers to the tail boom and nose.
 It features tandem, stepped-up cockpits, a cannon mounted beneath the belly, and a non-retractable tricycle tail-wheel type landing gear.
 Due to the energy-absorbing landing gear and seats the crew can survive a vertical fall of up to 12 m/s.
-The Mi-28 has a fully armoured cabin, including the windshield, which withstands 7.62 and 12.7 mm armor piercing bullets and 20 mm shell fragments.
+The Mi-28 has a fully armoured cabin, including the windshield, which withstands 7.62 and 12.7mm armor piercing bullets and 20 mm shell fragments.

 The helicopter design is based on the conventional pod and boom configuration, with a tail rotor.
 The main rotor head has elastomeric bearings and the main rotor blades are made from composite materials.
-The tail rotor is designed on a biplane configuration, with independently controlled X-shaped blades.
+The tail rotor is designed on a biplane configuration, with independently controlled blades in a non-orthogonal, X-shaped configuration with angles of 35° and 145°.
 A new design of all-plastic rotor blades, which can sustain 30 mm shells, is installed on the Mi-28N night attack variant.

-It is equipped with two heavily armored cockpits, a windshield able to withstand 12.7–14.5 mm caliber bullets, in-nose electronics, and a narrow-X tail rotor (55 deg), with reduced noise characteristics.
+It is equipped with two heavily armored cockpits, a windshield able to withstand 12.7–14.5 mm caliber bullets, in-nose electronics, and a narrow-X tail rotor, with reduced noise characteristics.
 It is powered by two 2,200 hp Isotov TV-3-117VM (t/n 014) turboshaft engines.